abhiTronix/vidgear/docs/help/get_help.md

 &thinsp;

-## Preparing a Pull Request :fontawesome-solid-code-pull-request:
+## Preparing a Pull Request :material-git:

 > Interested in contributing to VidGear?